Telenor Pakistan

 Telenor Pakistan (Pvt.)
-Limited (/ur/) is a Pakistani wireless network operator headquartered in Islamabad, Pakistan.
-Khurrum Ashfaque is the current chief executive officer (CEO).
+Limited (ٹیلی نار پاکستان) is a Pakistani mobile network operator headquartered in Islamabad, Pakistan.
+Hatem Bamatraf is the current chief executive officer (CEO).

 Telenor started its operations in Pakistan in March 2005.
 Over the years, Telenor invested more than $2 billion in terms of foreign direct investment (FDI) in Pakistan.
+PTCL acquired Telenor Pakistan on 31 December 2025.

-As of September 2025, Telenor Pakistan has a total subscriber base of 42 million in Pakistan, among which 27 million are 4G/LTE subscribers.
+As of June 2026, Telenor Pakistan has a total subscriber base of 44 million in Pakistan, among which 29 million are 4G/LTE subscribers.
 With a market share of 22%, it is currently the third largest mobile phone network in Pakistan.

 History

 The old Telenor Pakistan logo, used from 2015 to 2018.

 Telenor, a Norwegian telecommunications company, acquired a license for providing GSM services in Pakistan in April 2004, and launched its services commercially in Karachi, Islamabad, and Rawalpindi on 15 March 2005; it expanded its services to Lahore, Faisalabad and Hyderabad on 23 March 2005.
 Telenor Pakistan's corporate headquarters are in Islamabad, with regional offices in Peshawar, Lahore, Faisalabad, Multan, Hyderabad, Quetta and Karachi.

-In November 2017, Telenor Pakistan inaugurated its new headquarter named 345.
+In November 2017, Telenor Pakistan inaugurated its new headquarters building in Islamabad, named '345' after Telenor's number dialing prefix '0345'.
 The new headquarter was built at a cost of $80 million.